-2.4.2 It is the contractor's responsibility to select the appropriate means of consolidation to ensure proper concrete consolidation is achieved.
-All vibratory units shall be checked before starting work and periodically during construction to verify that they are working properly in accordance with the standards noted above and to ensure proper consolidation occurs continuously.
+2.4.2 It is the contractor's responsibility to select the appropriate means of consolidation to ensure cured concrete walls free of voids, honeycombs, and other structural deficiencies.

+2.4.3 All mechanical vibrators shall be checked before starting work and periodically during construction to verify their proper function and ensure the work is not interrupted due to equipment failure.

-2.4.3 Between pours, a horizontal construction joint shall be formed by stopping the pour 1-1/2 inches below the top of ICF forms.
-Construction joints shall be cleaned and roughened per ACI 318 Section 18.10.9.
+2.4.4 Between pours, a horizontal construction joint shall be formed by stopping the pour 1-1/2 inches below the top of ICF forms.
+Construction joints shall be cleaned and roughened per ACI 318 Section 18.10.10.

-2.4.4 Supplemental backing or other means of form bracing shall be provided at all locations where the cross-ties are cut or damaged and at locations of blow outs.
+2.4.5 Supplemental backing or other means of form bracing shall be provided at all locations where the crossties are cut or damaged and at locations of blow outs.